becktorrescoding/ArkIndex/README.md

 - **Pause & Stop Controls**: Pause processing between files and resume at any time, or stop early — a summary of completed work is always shown
 - **Recursive Search**: Searches through entire directory structures
 - **User-Friendly**: Clear error messages, success notifications, and conversion summaries
+- **Search Index**: OCR results cached in the output folder so repeated searches skip re-OCR'ing unchanged files; shared across multiple application instances with file locking
+- **Expandable Previews**: Click any thumbnail to open a full-resolution view scaled to fit screen height
+- **Duplicate Handling**: When a destination PDF already exists, prompted with Replace / Append pages / Skip
+- **Cross-instance Safety**: Index file uses advisory file locking and atomic writes to prevent corruption when multiple instances access it simultaneously

 ## Prerequisites